Large Trees Pay Us Back

 Compared to a small-stature tree, a strategically located large-stature tree has a bigger impact on conserving energy, mitigating an urban heat island, and cooling a parking lot.
 They do more to reduce stormwater run off; extend the life of streets; improve local air, soil and water quality; reduce atmospheric carbon dioxide; provide wildlife habitat; increase property values; enhance the attractiveness of a community; and promote human health and well being.
 And when we use large-stature trees, the bottom-line benefits are multiplied.
 When it comes to trees, size really does matter.

 Don’t forget the established “Old Guard”

 We can’t forget the already- established trees.
 These older trees provide immediate benefits.
 The investment that community leaders made decades ago is producing dividends today.
 Dr. McPherson, Director of the Center for Urban Forest Research, points out that “since up-front costs to establish these large-stature trees have already been made, keeping these trees healthy and functional is one of the best investments communities can make.”
-A certified arborist, such as Peninsula Urban Forestry, can provide sound advice on large, well established trees, and how to preserve and conserve them through best management practices.
+A certified arborist, such as Peninsula Environmental Group, can provide sound advice on large, well established trees, and how to preserve and conserve them through best management practices.

 What do you lose if you don’t plant large trees?

 Municipal tree programs are dependent on tax-payer supported funding.
 Therefore, communities must ask themselves, are large-statured trees worth the price to plant and care for?
 Research has shown that benefits of large-statured trees far out-weigh the costs of caring for them, sometimes as much as eight to one.
 The big question communities need to ask is: can we afford not to invest in our trees?
 Are we wiling to forego all of these benefits?
 Or, would we rather make a commitment to provide the best possible care and management of our tree resource and sustain these benefits for future generations.